 Do you have diastasis recti following the birth of a baby?
-Or maybe you feel the effects of an abdominal separation, like back pain, core weakness, incontinence, or even a “mummy tummy”?
+Or maybe you experience symptoms of abdominal separation, such as back pain, weak core muscles, incontinence, or a “mommy tummy”?

 A separation of the rectus abdominis muscles is quite common.
-Even though there is some spontaneous healing after birth, studies show nearly two-thirds of women still have some separation six months after giving birth.
+Some natural healing occurs after birth.
+However, research shows that almost two-thirds of women still have some separation six months after childbirth.

 So is there a diastasis recti workout?
 Or some “go-to” diastasis recti exercises?